 So now that the serious stuff is over – it is important to mention just how much fun children and indeed parents have when they go to Barretstown and the answer is LOTS!
 The camps for children ages seven years up are eight days in length – which may seem an overwhelming amount of time when deciding to send your child to Barretstown.
 It might seem like an eternity for the parents, but it absolutely flies in for the children.
 More often than not when parents are collecting their children – the children are crying about the fact that they have to go home.
 Friendships are forged and serious fun is foremost.

 Family weekends are three days in length and involve the whole family.
 Again, through the therapeutic recreation programme – parents and children alike take part in the various activities Barretstown has to offer in an encouraging, safe and fun environment.
 This gives the family time together to have fun and relax away from the pressures of everyday life.

 Siblings are also offered the opportunity to attend Barretstown – there is a specific camp for siblings of a child with a bleeding disorder.
 This allows the sibling to experience the same activities and environment as their brother/sister which is an excellent way of including the whole family.

 Barretstown is a completely free service backed by a fully qualified medical team.
-If you think your child/children may be interested in attending a camp in Barretstown or you would like to attend a family camp please contact Fiona in the office on 01 657 9900 for further information.
+If you think your child/children may be interested in attending a camp in Barretstown or you would like to attend a family camp please contact Robert in the office on 01 657 9900 for further information.